political-analysis/what-is-rationality/what-is-rationality.md

 Athens instituted the first democracy I'm aware of.
 In democratic Athens, every citizen could influence city policy by means of persuasion in the popular legislature.
 In this society, strong persuasive abilities had many practical benefits.

 The desire to learn persuasive skills was one major driver of demand for teachers, such as the sophists, who made a living providing private tutoring in philosophy and rhetoric, probably most often to the wealthy.
+We can therefore see how democracy in Greece fueled a flow of money to higher learning.

 Greek thinkers made fundamental advances in rationality.